-- France (BMF letter dated May 25, 202027): - No adjustment is necessary for border crossers (Grenzgänger).
+- France (BMF letter dated May 25, 202028): - No adjustment is necessary for border crossers (Grenzgänger).
 If border crossers residing in the border zone work on a remote basis, the work is deemed to have been performed in the border zone.
 Days on which work could not be performed due to health regulations/recommendations are also counted as working days. - For cross-border employees (grenzüberschreitend tätige Arbeitnehmer), however, additional home office days have no effect on the allocation of taxing rights.
 The employee is, however, obliged to keep appropriate records, identical in both states.
 This provision nevertheless only applies if the respective salary is actually taxed by the contracting state in which the employee would have worked.
-The provisions originally agreed only until May 31, 2020 were extended until June 30, 2021 by a BMF letter28.
-After that date, the period is extended by one month each time until the agreement is terminated by a contracting state.
+The provisions originally agreed only until May 31, 2020 have been extended until September 30, 2021 by a BMF letter29.
+After that date, the period has been extended by one month each time until the agreement is terminated by a contracting state.